GIScience/gis-training-resource-center/_sources/content/Modul_1/en_qgis_start.md

 ## Save & Open QGIS Projects

 To save progress or to open an existing project in QGIS is very similar to programs like MS Word.
 However, there is one __BIG__ difference.
-In QGIS, the geodata you work with is __not__ saved in your QGIS projectfile.
+In QGIS, the geodata you work with is __not__ saved in your QGIS project file.
 Instead, the project file only contains the file paths where the geodata were located at the time the project was last saved on the PC.
 If the location of this geodata is subsequently changed, the error message "handle unavailable layers" will appear when the project is opened again.

 Good data organisation with a fixed and well-thought-out folder structure prevents such problems.